 Finnis/Massford is a hamlet on the River Lagan nestling at the foot of Slieve Croob, approx. 2 miles south of Dromara on the B7.
 Park with due care and consideration on road in the hamlet.
-The infant River Lagan passes under the bridge here.
-Walk along the Dree Hill Road, past the Massford Close Development before turning L into the Drin Road.
+Walk along the Dree Hill Road, past the Massford Close development before turning L into the Drin Road.
 Continue along this road for approx. 1 mile and look out for a concrete lane on R marked 'Pass Loaning' - there is a bungalow just opposite the entrance to the lane.

 Turn into this concrete lane and follow to its end at a stile leading onto Slieve Croob.
-Look ahead to see the waymark posts which indicate the route, these may not be visible in mist or fog and it is easy to become lost in poor visibility - only do the route in clear weather.
-There is a steep climb along the remains of an old path but once the 2nd stile has been reached, at the fence line, the land levels off.
-Keep looking ahead to spot the waymark posts and orientate yourself and follow these to reach the transmitter road.
+Look ahead to see the waymarker posts which indicate the route, these may not be visible in mist or fog and it is easy to become lost in poor visibility - only walk the route in clear weather or carry appropriate maps and equipment.
+There is a steep climb along the remains of an old path but once the 2nd stile has been reached at the fence line, the land levels off.
+Keep looking ahead to spot the waymarker posts and orientate yourself and follow these to reach the transmitter road.

 On reaching the transmitter road, turn left to reach the summit of the mountain.
 Follow the transmitter road to its end and look on the mountain to see stiles leading to triangulation point.

-It is said "... on a clear day you could see with the naked eye Lough Neagh, Belfast Lough, Carlingford Lough, Scarbo Tower, the full range of the Mourne Mountains, the coastline from Warrenpoint to County Antrim, and if you knew where to look you could pick out Armagh Cathederal."
+It is said "... on a clear day you could see with the naked eye Lough Neagh, Belfast Lough, Carlingford Lough, Scrabo Tower, the full range of the Mourne Mountains, the coastline from Warrenpoint to County Antrim, and if you knew where to look you could pick out Armagh Cathedral."